schulle4u/yellow-include/README.md

 ```
 ---
-Title: About Datenstrom
-TitleSlug: profile-datenstrom
+Title: profile-datenstrom
 ---
+## About Datenstrom

 Datenstrom is a technology manufacturer from Sweden.
 [Learn more](https://datenstrom.se).
 ```